 At this point I’m obsessing because the entry is the first thing people see when they enter the home #firstworldproblems.
 In our case, opting for a front door with three rows of window panes also allows clear visibility when standing on the porch.
 Yes, I have a problem worrying about these things.

-The next go was purchasing a Restoration Hardware console table (that I love, love, love) and Z Gallerie Santorini Mirror.
+The next go was purchasing a Z Gallerie Santorini Mirror.
 For some reason this particular combo still wasn’t working.
 The table was getting lost on the dark floors and the mirror was just ok.

 If you remember my Powder Room reveal with Relativity Textiles, Erin had suggested using the same wallpaper on the entry wall but in Peacock Slate.
 After seeing how beautiful the bathroom turned out, I was sold!